windtrader/lando/docs/installation/preflight.md

 Optional checks
 ---------------

-1. If you already have Docker installed it needs to be set to factory defaults.
+1. Lando installs Docker if not already installed.
+If already installed it needs to be set to factory defaults.
 2. If you are also running VirtualBox on Windows check out [this](./../issues/win-also-vb.md).